 Let's take the earlier example of auditing a client's social media channels.
 A person on your team might have time to spare on their calendar, but unless they can audit your client's Twitter channel or set up analytics, they won't be able to work on the tasks efficiently.
 Instead, you should create a schedule around the availability of people on your team who have skills that match the tasks you listed in step 1.

 The easiest way to do this is to have a database that tracks the skills of all of your team members so you can quickly match up tasks with their schedules.
-For example, using Float, team leaders can search and filter the schedule based on individual skill tags.
+For example, using Float for resource scheduling, team leaders can search and filter the schedule based on individual skill tags.
 If a designer is needed to make sure all of the client's social media branding matches guidelines, all a team leader has to do is type in "design".